-- It shall deliver a residential scheme at a density that reflects the surrounding built-up area and its rural setting. - It shall provide the following mix of residential properties: - For market housing at least 25% of the market properties delivered should be 1-2 bed properties and at least 25% should be 3-bed properties. - For affordable housing at least three no. 1-bed properties and at least two no. 2-bed properties in line with the Boxted Affordable Housing Needs Survey.
+- It shall deliver a residential scheme at a density that respects the surrounding built-up area and its rural setting. - It shall provide the following mix of residential properties: - For market housing at least 25% of the market properties delivered should be 1-2 bed properties and at least 25% should be 3-bed properties unless up-to-date published evidence of housing needs suggests otherwise. - For affordable housing at least three no. 1-bed properties and at least two no. 2-bed properties in line with the Boxted Affordable Housing Needs Survey.
 This requirement may change if a subsequent Parish Affordable Housing Needs Survey identifies an alternative level and mix of local affordable housing need. - The total number of affordable housing units delivered must comply with Colchester Borough Council Local Plan Policy H4, with a proportion of these expected to be required specifically to address local needs in line with the most recent Boxted Affordable Housing Needs Survey.
-It is expected that the applicant will seek to agree with Colchester Borough Council the mechanism for allocating the required number and mix of affordable housing units to local residents in Boxted as a priority. - It is expected that the affordable housing units required to address local needs shall be held in perpetuity for local people.
-If this is not the case then evidence must be provided as to why this is not possible. - Where it is possible to be incorporated into the design, a proportion of residential units should be built with an element of 'live-work' in their design. - It shall provide appropriately located public open space, in the form of a village green or equivalent, which is accessible and available for use by all the community, rather than just the residents of the new development.
-Contributions towards the ongoing maintenance of this space will be required.
+It is expected that the applicant will seek to agree with Colchester Borough Council the mechanism for allocating the required number and mix of affordable housing units to local residents in Boxted as a priority. - Proposals which incorporate an element of 'live-work' into their design will be encouraged. - It shall provide appropriately located public open space, in the form of a village green or equivalent, which is accessible and available for use by all the community, rather than just the residents of the new development.
+Contributions towards the ongoing maintenance of this space will be required. - The boundary of the site shall have effective natural screening, both through retention of existing trees and hedgerows and new planting.
+Existing trees that are subject to Tree Preservation Orders shall be retained within the development. - Subject to the statutory requirements for planning obligations, a contribution will be sought through a planning obligation or Community Infrastructure Levy income may be used for improvements to, and expansion of, open space, sports and recreation facilities at King George Playing Fields in Boxted, with a specific need for improvement of the Sports and Social Club. - It shall include an appropriate scheme of sustainable urban drainage (SUDS). - It shall be accompanied by a travel plan, prepared in conjunction with Boxted Primary School, which specifically seeks to address parking issues at the school. - Parking provision needs to adhere to adopted parking standards in order to avoid increasing parking problems in the vicinity of Boxted Cross around Boxted Primary School. - Subject to the effect on the viability of the development as a whole, if there is demonstrable interest from the community at the time, a community shop shall be provided on site. - It must ensure that the setting of the Grade II listed building to the north of the site is respected. - An archaeological investigation shall be undertaken prior to commencement of development.

-- The boundary of the site shall have effective natural screening, both through retention of existing trees and hedgerows and new planting.
-Existing trees that are subject to Tree Preservation Orders shall be retained within the development. - It shall contribute towards improvements to, and expansion of, open space, sports and recreation facilities at King George Playing Fields in Boxted, with a specific need for improvement of the Sports and Social Club. - It shall include an appropriate scheme of sustainable urban drainage (SUDS). - It shall be accompanied by a travel plan, prepared in conjunction with Boxted Primary School, which specifically seeks to address parking issues at the school. - Parking provision needs to adhere to adopted parking standards in order to avoid increasing parking problems in the vicinity of Boxted Cross around Boxted Primary School. - If there is demonstrable interest from the community at the time, then a community shop shall be provided on site. - It must ensure that the setting of the Grade II listed building to the north of the site is respected. - An archaeological investigation shall be undertaken prior to commencement of development.
+Policy HF1

-Policy HF1 Objective 1: Conserve and enhance the character and landscape of the parish and ensure that it does not coalesce with urban Colchester YES Objective 2 : Protect and enhance the green spaces within the Parish which are of value to the community YES Objective 3 : Ensure housing developments meet the needs of the local community, including for affordable housing YES Objective 4 : Ensure that the rural employment base is, where possible, retained and the supporting infrastructure for rural working is provided Objective 5 : Address highway safety and parking issues and improve the potential for movement by non-car modes
+Objective 1: Conserve and enhance the character and landscape of the parish and ensure that it does not coalesce with urban Colchester YES Objective 2 : Protect and enhance the green spaces within the Parish which are of value to the community YES Objective 3 : Ensure housing developments meet the needs of the local community, including for affordable housing YES Objective 4 : Ensure that the rural employment base is, where possible, retained and the supporting infrastructure for rural working is provided Objective 5 : Address highway safety and parking issues and improve the potential for movement by non-car modes